dariusstefan/ThreadRipper/README.md

-A thread scheduling simulation that implements Round-Robin algorithm.
+A thread scheduler that implements Round-Robin algorithm.